Agricultural Statistical Consulting Center | ASCC

 Types of assistance provided to scientists in ACES:

-• Analysis of observational data
+- Analysis of observational data

-• Statistical analysis for scientific manuscripts
+- Statistical analyses for scientific manuscripts

-• Training on statistical methods for non-statisticians
+- Training on statistical methods for non-statisticians

 Frequent topic areas:

-• Bayesian and classical Analysis of Variance (BANOVA and ANOVA), for crossed and nested experimental designs
+- Bayesian and classical Analysis of Variance (BANOVA and ANOVA) for crossed and nested experimental designs

-• Fixed, Random and Mixed models
+- Fixed, random, and mixed models

 Get Started